 When isolated as a solitary biblical insight, such an interpretation of Matthew 18 would be understandable and support your group’s objection (thus is the peril of proof-texting and preferring one holy passage over another), especially if a predetermined theology of either congregational or other-than-Catholic powers support the theory.
 Difficult passages are better understood when scriptural witnesses are consulted.
 In other words, a theology (interpretation) should not be deemed orthodox by the presence of a single verse when that single verse is at odds with neighboring verses—a more proper meaning needs to be discovered.
 Therefore, a harmonizing theology that unites the entirety of Scripture should be sought, including passages just two chapters earlier from the same book.

 As constructed, the Protestant objection to the Catholic Church’s possession of the keys—the power of binding and loosing—dismisses the words directed towards St. Peter (cf. Matthew 16:18-19), dismisses the intended reference to the power of prime minister (cf. Isaiah 22:22), and Jesus’ specific words to the Apostles (cf. John 20:21-23).
 Put differently, Christians who prefer a more thorough understanding of the keys come to learn that the only examples of Jesus granting such power—the power to forgive in God’s name (and, sadly, excommunicate)—is to St. Peter and to those who were clerically subordinate to St. Peter.
 Nonetheless, Protestantism in general prefers the less descriptive biblical reference from Matthew 18 and omits St. Matthew’s preface of the keys from chapter 16; a preface, when denied, allows Protestants sufficient room to squeeze in the belief that “the church (congregation)” (cf. v.
-18) has the power to bind and loose, and that “the church (leadership)” being given the authority to bind and loose is, allegedly, only a Catholic invention (unless, of course, non-Catholic ecclesial leaders wish to banish a member from fellowship).
-The interpretation would absolutely support dueling Protestant desires (to scandalize the Catholic understanding of the keys, yet imitate the Church’s power), but it would also undermine the remainder of Scripture.
-The only reasonable conclusion, if Matthew 18:15-18 remains within its biblical context, if the entirety of Scripture is regarded as God-breathed, is to accept that the Catholic Church’s clergy, not the congregation, nor congregationally elected leaders, nor any Protestant body, has the power to bind and loose—the power to forgive in Jesus’ name.
+18) has the power to bind and loose, and that “the church (leadership)” being given the authority to bind and loose is, allegedly, only a Catholic invention (Unless, of course, non-Catholic ecclesial leaders wish to banish a member from fellowship.).
+The interpretation would absolutely support dueling Protestant desires—to scandalize the Catholic understanding of the keys, yet imitate the Church’s power—but it would also undermine the remainder of Scripture.
+The only reasonable conclusion, if Matthew 18:15-18 remains within its biblical context, if the entirety of Scripture is regarded as God-breathed, is to accept that the Catholic Church’s clergy, not the congregation, nor congregationally elected and self-called leaders, nor any Protestant body, has the power to bind and loose—the power to forgive in Jesus’ name.

 © Copyright.
 All written material is property of Patrick Vandapool.
 All rights reserved.